Supporters, opponents testify on amending Ohio Constitution, pre-empting abortion vote

+House and Senate committees voted Wednesday to advance contentious Republican-backed legislation that would make it harder to amend the Ohio Constitution and introduce a $20 million special election this August specifically to do so, potentially curtailing a statewide ballot initiative to enshrine abortion access in the Ohio Constitution this November.

+The legislation is currently up for debate in the House and Senate before an expected vote this afternoon.

-Proponents and opponents gathered in the Statehouse Tuesday to testify on contentious legislation that could curtail a statewide ballot initiative to enshrine abortion access in the Ohio Constitution this November.
+The Ohio House and Senate will vote on contentious Republican-backed legislation that would make it harder to amend the Ohio Constitution and introduce a $20 million special election this August specifically to do so, potentially curtailing a statewide ballot initiative to enshrine abortion access in the Ohio Constitution this November.

 - House Joint Resolution 1 and Senate Joint Resolution 2 both propose to amend the state constitution to require a 60% vote to pass any and all future constitutional amendments — a measure that would itself need to be approved by Ohioans in a statewide ballot initiative.